AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 \section{Image Modality}

-The image modality was the earliest to undergo developments for deep generative modeling, and often forms the test bed for many foundational techniques such as Generative Adversarial Networks (GANs), Variational Auto-Encoders (VAEs), Normalizing Flows (NFs) and Denoising Diffusion Models (DMs).
+The image modality was the earliest to undergo developments for deep generative modeling, and often forms the testbed for many foundational techniques such as Generative Adversarial Networks (GANs), Variational Auto-Encoders (VAEs), Normalizing Flows (NFs) and Denoising Diffusion Models (DMs).
 This is due to several reasons, including the ready availability of image data, the relative simplicity of images compared to other modalities (e.g., videos or 3D data), and the ease and efficiency of modeling the grid-like RGB data with Convolutional Neural Networks (CNNs).
+Therefore, even though we comprehensively explore these foundational techniques (GANs, VAEs, NFs, DMs) in this section, they are also the core techniques which are applied in other modalities as well, albeit with modality-specific modifications.

 Initial attempts at image generation with deep learning faced a myriad of difficulties.
 For instance, many methods faced training instability, which is particularly evident in GANs with the risk of mode collapse.
 Additionally, modeling long-range dependencies and efficiently scaling up image resolution posed significant difficulties.
 Besides, generating diverse images was also challenging.
 However, the progress over the years have mostly overcome these issues, making it relatively easy to train image generation models to produce diverse and high-quality images that are often difficult to tell apart from real images with the naked eye.
 Below, we first discuss the unconditional methods, followed by the conditional methods where various constraints are applied to the generation process.